-The City provides retail water and wastewater services to the District and is responsible for establishing the rates and fees charged for those services, subject to change from time to time.
-The rates and fees charged and collected by the City for retail water and wastewater service are published and updated from time to time by the City on its official websites, which may be referred to for the City's current rates and fees.
-The rates and charges established by the City are not part of the District's continuing disclosure undertaking and will not be updated by the District annually.
+Jonah provides retail water services to the District and is responsible for establishing the rates and fees charged for those services, subject to change from time to time.
+The City provides retail wastewater services to the District and is responsible for establishing the rates and fees charged for those services, subject to change from time to time.
+The rates and fees charged by Jonah and the City for retail water and wastewater service are published and updated from time to time by those entities on their official websites, which may be referred to for Jonah's and the City's current rates and fees.
+The rates and charges established by Jonah and the City are not part of the District's continuing disclosure undertaking and will not be updated by the District annually.